 The Battery Park City Authority, doing business as the Hugh L. Carey Battery Park City Authority (the "Authority"), has issued tax-exempt and tax-credit obligations (collectively, the "Tax-Advantaged Obligations") to finance and refinance various infrastructure projects at the Battery Park City site (the "BPC Site").
-The Tax-Advantaged Obligations the Authority has issued are collectively called the "BPCA Bonds".
+The Tax-Advantaged Obligations the Authority has issued and may hereafter issue are collectively called the "BPCA Bonds".
 The Internal Revenue Code of 1986, as amended (the "Code"), and the Federal income tax regulations (the "Regulations" and together with the Code, the "Federal Tax Rules") impose a responsibility on issuers of the Tax-Advantaged Obligations of maintaining compliance with certain requirements and limitations of the Federal Tax Rules in order to maintain the tax-exempt or tax-credit status of such obligations.
 The Authority has covenanted in each of its Federal tax certificates (each, a "Tax Certificate"), executed by the Authority in connection with the issuance of each issue of BPCA Bonds, that it will comply with all of the Federal Tax Rules applicable to such issue.
 Bond Counsel to the Authority ("Bond Counsel") advised the Authority that, although the Authority has formal and informal procedures for maintaining compliance with such requirements and limitations of the Federal Tax Rules, the Internal Revenue Service (the "IRS") has effectively required, through various pronouncements and required forms, that issuers of the Tax-Advantaged Obligations adopt and implement formal written post-issuance policies and procedures with the goal of timely preventing, identifying and resolving violations of the Federal Tax Rules in order to maintain the tax-exempt or tax-credit status of such obligations.
-To affirmatively comply with such reporting requirements and to formalize and memorialize the Authority's existing tax compliance policy and procedures regarding arbitrage rebate and yield restriction requirements, monitoring of facilities financed or refinanced with proceeds of the BPCA Bonds (the "Bond-Financed Facilities") for private activity compliance, accounting and recordkeeping requirements and tax documentation and filing requirements, and in furtherance of the tax covenants made by the Authority in each of the Tax Certificates, the Authority formally adopted the policy and procedures set forth herein for all of its BPCA Bonds on November 19, 2013 (the "Policy and Procedures").
+To affirmatively comply with such reporting requirements and to formalize and memorialize the Authority's then existing tax compliance policy and procedures regarding arbitrage rebate and yield restriction requirements, monitoring of facilities financed or refinanced with proceeds of the BPCA Bonds (the "Bond-Financed Facilities") for private activity compliance, accounting and recordkeeping requirements and tax documentation and filing requirements, and in furtherance of the tax covenants made by the Authority in each of the Tax Certificates, the Authority formally adopted the policy and procedures effective January 30, 2014 (the "2014 Policy and Procedures").
+The 2014 Policy and Procedures are hereby amended and restated (the "Policy and Procedures") to reflect the issuance of additional BPCA Bonds and the defeasance and redemption of prior BPCA Bonds and updates to the Federal Tax Rules.